muratk3n/thirdwave/en/2020/07/crowd-wisdom.md

 The Mechanism of Averaging

 To elaborate more on how consensus among (knowledgeable) people can result in correct decisions..
-Remember earlier we saidat a country fair 800 people estimated the weight of an ox.
+Remember earlier we said 800 people estimated the weight of an ox correctly.
 Statistician Francis Galton observed that the median guess, 1207 pounds, was accurate within 1% of the true weight.
 Magic.

 The reason is, guesses have noise, the right kind of noise, around the right answer.
 Averaging removes noise.